NomicFoundation/hardhat/docs/tutorial/09_info_for_dapp.md

  await info4Dapp(deployedContract)
 ```

 3. Rerun the deployer (from the root directory of your Buidler project).
-It is not a problem to deploy the same contract multiple times.
+It is not a problem to deploy the same contract multiple times, it just gets deployed to
+a different address each time.
 ```bash
 npx buidler run scripts/deploy.js --network localhost
 ```